zhelenskiy/Kotcell/README.md

 Extra cells are used as a workaround for the 2 previous problems.
 But this leads to:
 * Lack of incapsulation.
-* Not ability to use the intermediate cells for some other purpose.
+* Lack of ability to use the intermediate cells for some other purpose.

 ### Interop & libraries
 The only interoperability between Excel and side libraries comes from macroses that are